Last Updated on22 minutes to read

 By having a social site, you have essentially increased your channels to share and syndicate your content.
 This means you have the opportunity to not only share but to be shared too.
-Though you may not go ‘viral’, you have made it easier for people to talk about you.
+You might even go ‘viral’ (virality is unpredictable, but follow the tips in this viral marketing article to increase the odds that your content will go viral.).
+And even if you don’t spark virality, you have still made it easier for people to talk about you.

 It only takes one customer to share your content or your page to get leads.
-Because with that share, a whole new group of people has the chance of stumbling upon your name while scrolling through a feed.
+With that share, a whole new group of people has the chance of stumbling upon your name while scrolling through a feed.

-But, that’s not it.
-You become way more accessible too.
+Plus, social media makes you much more accessible.
 Even if you have a website and can be searched, your social networks make it that much easier for customers to find you.

 Think of it like this, a social site is like an extension of you.
 For example, if someone searches for your business by name or product, you might pop up in a variety of searches whether it be your website or your Facebook page.
-Making it easier for people to recognize you and thus building your brand awareness.
+Your social media pages help you take control of more top-ranking slots when people search for your brand name, making it easier for people to recognize you and thus building your brand awareness.

 Social profiles are free.
 So you can essentially build an empire with a free profile.
 And, if you’re like most businesses, you may pay to promote a post or two.
 Or you may even run an ad.
 But you don’t have to.
 This is why social media is important for businesses.
 It allows you the flexibility to pay as much or as little as you like while allowing you to have all the functions of a business page.